Russian Black Terrier

 Consequently, arrangements were made with a kennel in Finland to import a Russian bitch called 'Best Guard Deniza' ("Zaya") into Australia.
 She was able to do her 6-months quarantine in Finland.
 Conveniently, whilst doing this quarantine, she came into season.
 Consequently, arrangements were made to mate her to a suitable Russian Dog 'Zornoi Buran' who lived in Finland.
 The result was that "Zaya" arrived pregnant and produced a beautiful litter of eleven pups soon after arrival in Queensland, bred under the Australian prefix 'Cimarron".

-However, in the early 2,000's in line with the world's other controlling bodies like FCI, AKC, and the KC (UK), the name was changed from the 'Black Russian Terrier' to the 'Russian Black Terrier'.
-The reason was probably to so the country of origin would come first.
+In the early 2,000's in line with the world's other controlling bodies like FCI, AKC, and the KC (UK), the name was changed from the 'Black Russian Terrier' to the 'Russian Black Terrier'.
+The reason was probably so the country of origin would come first.
 However, it could also have been to avoid confusion with the Black Russian cocktail drink made of vodka and coffee liqueur.

 The Russian Black Terrier Today

 The Russian Black Terrier is a large, robust athletically built dog with a body slightly longer than its height at withers.
-Always be black in colour, it is permissible for grey hair to intermingle with the black as long as it does not cover more one third of the body.
+Always black in colour, it is permissible for grey hair to intermingle with the black as long as it does not cover more one third of the body.

-It is a large dog.
-The males stand 72 - 76 cms (28 - 30 ins) tall but not less than 70 cm (27 ins) and not more then 78 cm (31 ins).
+A large dog, the males stand 72 - 76 cms (28 - 30 ins) tall but not less than 70 cm (27 ins) and not more then 78 cm (31 ins).
 Their weight should be 50 - 60 kg (110 - 132 lbs).
-The bitches should stand 68 - 72 cms (68 - 28ins).
-They should be less than 66 cms (26 ins.) but not more than 74 cms (29 ins).
-Their weight should be 45 - 50 kgs ( 99- 110 lbs).
+The bitches should stand 68 - 72 cms (68 - 28ins) and be less than 66 cms (26 ins.) but not more than 74 cms (29 ins).
+Their weight should be 45 - 50 kgs (99- 110 lbs).

-Russian Black Terrier HeadRussian Black Terrier Head
+Russian Black Terrier ProfileRussian Black Terrier Profile

 The large head should be massive and strong.
 The skull should be moderately broad and flat with parallel head planes.
 The arches over the eyes are moderately pronounced, making the eyes look deep set.
 The occipital bone is moderately pronounced, the cheeks rounded but not pronounced and the stop moderate.
-The nose is large and black and the broad, strong should be slightly shorter than the skull.
-The voluminous hair that forms the moustache and beard accentuates the volume of the muzzle and gives it a rectangular, blunt appearance.

 Russian Black TerrierRussian Black Terrier

 The length of the neck should be equal to the length of the head.
-The forelegs should be straight and parallel and equal to he dog's height at withers.
-The shoulders should long, broad and well laid back, with the upper arm no shorter than the shoulder blade and the elbows should be close to the body.The forelegs should be vertical and straight, muscular and thick with round bone.
+The forelegs should be straight and parallel and equal to the dog's height at withers.
+The shoulder blades should be long, broad and well laid back, with the upper arm no shorter than the shoulder blade and the elbows should be close to the body.forelegs should be vertical and straight, muscular and thick with round bone.
 The pasterns should be short and slightly sloping when viewed from the side.
 The front feet should be large, compact and round in shape with black nails and pads.

 References and Further Reading

-[1] Material by James Moore 'How One Woman Uncovered the Secret of Satlin's Killer Dog' published in the International Express (Britain) on Tuesday March 6, 2001 Page 31.
+[1] James Moore 'How One Woman Uncovered the Secret of Satlin's Killer Dog' published in the International Express (Britain) on Tuesday March 6, 2001 Page 31.

 [2] Material supplied by Dorothy Sweeney